The Ultimate Guide to Marketing Reporting in 2023

 Return on investment (ROI)

-- Marketing ROI
+• Marketing ROI

-- Customer acquisition cost (CAC)
+• Customer acquisition cost (CAC)

-- Customer lifetime value (LTV)
+• Customer lifetime value (LTV)

 How should I present marketing KPIs in my data reporting?

-It’s important to note that not all of the KPIs listed in this article are relevant to every business, and there are certainly more KPIs to consider than we’ve mentioned so far.
-But this is a good place to start thinking about KPIs and setting a standard for your digital marketing reports.
-We recommend choosing the KPIs that are most important to your organization’s specific marketing objectives.
+But this is a good place to start thinking about KPIs for your next marketing campaign, and setting a standard for these reports.
+We recommend choosing the KPIs that are most important to your organization’s specific marketing objectives and help assess campaign performance.

 KPIs can be used to measure the performance of a variety of marketing and PR campaigns and channels, including:

-- Content marketing
+• Content marketing

-- Search engine optimization (SEO)
+• Search engine optimization (SEO)

-- Pay-per-click (PPC) advertising
+• Pay-per-click (PPC) advertising

-- Social media marketing
+• Social media marketing

-- Email marketing
+• Email marketing

-- Event marketing
+• Event marketing

 By tracking these KPIs over time, marketers can identify which marketing or PR campaigns and strategies are working well and which ones need to be improved.
 This information can then be used to make informed decisions about future marketing efforts.

-Some of the top digital marketing reporting tools in 2023
+Some of the top digital marketing reporting tools in 2024

 There are a wide range of tools digital marketing teams use in their day-to-day for market reporting, social media analytics and more.
 Here are just several recommendations to help you get a sense of what’s out there from free marketing reporting tools to extensive, enterprise-level resources.
 Here’s a more comprehensive guide to the best apps and tools for marketing reporting.

-Find a tool that best suits your budget and the level of marketing reporting detail that you need.
+Find a tool that best suits your marketing budget and the level of digital marketing reporting detail that you need.
 It can be overwhelming to manage all the data that’s available, so keep this in mind and don’t go overboard!

 1. Google Analytics